Bernardo-MG/dreadball-model-api/src/site/markdown/teams.md

 ![Base team class diagram](./images/team_class_diagram.png)

-The [BaseTeam][base_team] interface serves as a root for the other team interfaces.
+The [Team][base_team] interface serves as a root for the other team interfaces.
 It just keeps all the common methods for them, which include handling players and the common assets, and its direct use is discouraged.

 ## Advancement-capable teams